zlcoburn/k2-improvements/FAQ.md

 # FAQ

+## I've installed the Fluidd update, but the camera doesn't show up

+A: Have you tried using Firefox?
+As far as we can tell this is due to an odd interaction between Creality's WebRTC implementation and Chrome based browsers.

 ## My bed crashes into the bottom!
 What did you do?

 A: This has nothing to do with the K2 improvements.
 Sadly, many of us have seen this with the stock 1.1.2.x series firmware.